1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Anal fissures (small tears in the lining of the anus)

-• Inflammatory bowel diseases like Crohn's or ulcerative colitis
+• Bowel diseases such as Crohn’s or ulcerative colitis which are inflammatory

 • Diverticulosis or diverticulitis (pouches in the colon wall)